Cargill Logo

 Cargill Logo 1966

 During these years, Cargill expanded its specialization, also reflected in the logo.
-The new symbol was missing the spikelet, but there were new graphics simultaneously.
+The new symbol was missing the spikelet, but new graphics were displayed simultaneously.
 The emblem was a circle divided into two parts.
 One part was painted green, and the other was white.
-On a neutral background, the company’s expressive name was made in thin elongated type.
+On a neutral background, the company’s expressive name was made in thin, elongated type.
 The updated logo was fresher and more modern.

 2003 – today